Paul Brain

+Early life

-Paul was introduced to Canoeing in the local Scouts Group in Stratford upon Avon at the age of 13.
+Paul was introduced to Canoeing in the local Scout group in Stratford upon Avon at the age of 13.

+In 1992 he was an electrician.

+Career

 He started in competitive canoeing in June 1978, entering the Novice event at Shepperton Weir on the River Thames in Surrey.

 Over the next few years, along with his Stratford on Avon Kayakists (SOAK) fellow canoeists, he competed in all of the canoe competition disciplines of:

 Canoe Slalom in the disciplines of Kayak Singles (K1), Canadian Singles (C1) and Canadian Doubles (C2) - in the Canadian classes paddlers kneel in their boat with a small cockpit sealed with a Spraydeck.
 Pauls's Slalom Ranking History is listed below.